 Jennifer Phillips has more than 20 years of experience in the healthcare arena.
 The last 10 years have been focused on providing daily leadership of Virginia Mason’s Strategic Innovation Plan.
 Before that, she established and managed a project management office for the organization and, for several years, led Virginia Mason’s internal communications program.
 Before making the leap to healthcare, Jennifer worked in aerospace communications and as a newspaper reporter.

 Jennifer has completed internal certification training in the Virginia Mason Production System, innovation and creativity concepts and methods, and experience-based design concepts and methods.
 She is experienced in leading improvement workshops and serves as faculty for VMPS Education courses delivered to Virginia Mason leaders and staff.

 Areas of particular focus and interest over the past several years include fostering a culture of organizational innovation and creativity, staff idea systems, and fueling innovation through study of customer experiences and involvement.

 Jennifer received her bachelor’s degree in journalism from Southern Illinois University-Carbondale and her master’s in mass communications from Arizona State University.

 Kim Pittenger, MD

-Kim Pittenger, MD, specializes in family and preventive medicine at Virginia Mason Medical Center.
+Kim Pittenger, MD, specializes in family and preventive medicine at Virginia Mason.
 Dr. Pittenger is a Kaizen Fellow graduate and a faculty member for the ambulatory flow workshop.
 He is also the Director of Quality & Innovation for Primary Care.
 Dr. Pittenger received his medical degree at the University of Cincinnati and completed his residency in Family Practice at the University of Cincinnati.

 Donna Smith, MD, MBA